deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

    deegree webservices administration console

-To shut the services down, switch back to the terminal window and press ``CTRL+C`` or simply close it.
+To shut deegree webservices down, switch back to the terminal window and press ``CTRL+C`` or simply close it.

 .. tip::
   If you want to run deegree webservices on system startup automatically, consider installing `Apache Tomcat 7 <http://tomcat.apache.org>`_ as a system service.
 Afterwards, download the WAR version of deegree webservices and deploy it into your Tomcat installation (e.g. by copying the WAR file into the ``webapps`` folder).
 Consult the Tomcat documentation for more information and options.

 .. rubric:: Footnotes

+.. [#f1] Update 4 or better.
-.. [#f1] A Servlet 2.5 compliant web container is required.
+.. [#f2] A Servlet 2.5 compliant web container is required.
 We recommend using the latest Apache Tomcat 7 release.